numpy/numpy/doc/source/reference/random/parallel.rst

 `Philox` is a counter-based RNG based which generates values by encrypting an incrementing counter using weak cryptographic primitives.
 The seed determines the key that is used for the encryption.
-Unique keys create unique, independent streams. `hilox` lets you bypass the seeding algorithm to directly set the 128-bit key.
+Unique keys create unique, independent streams. `Philox` lets you bypass the seeding algorithm to directly set the 128-bit key.
 Similar, but different, keys will still create independent streams.